-Climate Change and Sustainability at Functional Gut
+Social Responsibility and Sustainability at The Functional Gut Clinic

-Climate Change and Sustainability at Functional Gut
+Social Responsibility and Sustainability at The Functional Gut Clinic

-Climate Change and Sustainability at Functional Gut
+Social Responsibility and Sustainability at The Functional Gut Clinic

-Reducing patient footfall and unnecessary in clinic testing:
+Reducing patient footfall and unnecessary in-clinic testing:

 The COVID pandemic provided the biggest challenge to healthcare the world has seen in recent history.
 Every aspect of how healthcare is delivered in order to be safe and effective has been looked at an ushered in a new era of innovation.
 At Functional Gut, even before the pandemic back in 2018, we recognised that by developing highly effective home testing kits and implementing remote support via telephone consultations, online videos and using video conferencing platforms we could drastically reduce the need for patient travel.